The-Politico/django-crosswalk/docs/source/client.rst

   entity.created
   # True

-  # Or set a custom threshold instead of using the default
+  # Set a custom threshold for the match scorer instead of using the default
   entity = client.best_match_or_create(
       {"name": "Narnia"},
       threshold=80,